Best Tools for Project Portfolio Management

 3. monday.com

-Unfortunately, the offered trial period is limited to dive into all its functionalities and the pricing is on the high end.
+Unfortunately, the offered trial period is limited to diving into all its functionalities, and the pricing is on the high end.
 Customization of workflow automation is also a point of improvement.

 monday.com offers a 14-day free trial and comes with a range of available subscription plans.
 The Individual plan is free forever, the Basic plan starts at $30/mo (3 licenses), the Standard starts at $36/mo (3 licenses), the Pro plan starts at $60/mo (3 licenses), and a customer pricing is available for the Enterprise solution.